 Number of servers: 150+ | Server locations: 45+ | IP addresses: N/A | Maximum devices supported: 5

 Hide.me has the smallest server selection of any VPN on this list, but makes up for it with great performance – in our tests, it actually increased download speeds by just a touch compared to our normal rates.

-The service provides clients for Windows, Mac, iOS and Android, and there are setup instructions for other platforms.
+The service provides clients for Windows, Mac, iOS, Android and Windows Phone, and there are setup instructions for other platforms.
 The Windows client is compact and quite simple to use, and with just one click you can connect to the fastest server currently available.
 There is a strict no logging policy in place, too.

 The service offers a 2GB per month free plan which is more than enough to properly test things out.
 If you want unlimited data, then you’ll need the Premium plan, but it’s rather expensive.
-Otherwise, the only other option is the Plus package which has certain restrictions (75GB data allowance, no port forwarding, and other limitations).
+Otherwise, the only other option is the Plus package which has certain restrictions (75GB data allowance, no port forwarding, a miserly one simultaneous connection, and other limitations).
 The packages available are:

 As ever when it comes to streaming content – particularly if it’s HD – you want one of the best VPNs which gives you fast download speeds to avoid those dreaded pauses while the ‘buffering’ icon hogs the screen.
 A large web of server locations also helps as you’ll have more options to find the fastest connection possible.

 - We’ve rounded up the best free VPN